kublermdk/BlackBox-Plus/README.md

 3. Thesaurus - An interactive, on the edit page thesaurus for finding words faster (if people are interested)

-Also still to come: gif/images which explain how to use these.

 ## Intro

 [BlackBox](https://blackbox.global/) is a stock footage submission platform, community and more.